Alejogb1/job-board/blog-data/why-do-i-get-subscriptable-errors-when-joining-datasets.md

 id: "why-do-i-get-subscriptable-errors-when-joining-datasets"
 ---

-Okay, let's talk about subscriptable errors when joining datasets.
+, let's talk about subscriptable errors when joining datasets.
 I've been down that rabbit hole more times than I care to count, so hopefully, I can shed some light on what's going on and how to fix it.
 It's a common problem, especially when you’re dealing with data from different sources or in formats you’re not entirely familiar with.
 The core issue really boils down to trying to treat something that isn't a collection (like a list or a dictionary) as if it were.
 In essence, you're attempting to access elements by index or key on a data structure that doesn't support that kind of access.

 Usually, you encounter this sort of error when you're trying to join data, specifically when you're using a library like pandas in Python, or similar functionality in other languages.
 I remember a particularly painful instance back when I was working on a project to aggregate sales data from different regional databases.
 We had inconsistent naming conventions and data structures across the different regions, and that created this exact issue for us multiple times.
 The 'subscriptable' error kept popping up because our keys were getting tangled up, and we hadn't properly prepared the data for the join.